-Manila Water prides itself in its Board of Directors (the "Board"), composed of highly competent individuals who are well recognized in their respective fields and in the business community.
+The Company prides itself with its Board of Directors (the "Board"), composed of highly competent individuals who are well-recognized in their respective fields and in the business community.
 The Board provides a clear vision towards the formulation of sound corporate strategies, and oversees the systemization, improvement and upholding of transparency in governance.
 The Board provides guidance in achieving fairness and accountability in all major dealings of the Company, with the objective of protecting the interests of its stakeholders.

-In this connection, the Board fulfills certain key functions, including: reviewing and guiding corporate strategy, major plans of action, risk policy, annual budgets and business plans; setting performance objectives; monitoring implementation and corporate performance; and overseeing/approving major capital expenditures, acquisitions and divestitures; monitoring the effectiveness of our governance practices and making changes as needed; selecting, compensating, monitoring and, when necessary, replacing key executives and overseeing succession planning; aligning key executive and board remuneration with the longer term interests of the Company and its stakeholders; ensuring a formal and transparent board nomination and election process; and monitoring and managing potential conflicts of interest of management, board members, shareholders and stakeholders, including misuse of corporate assets and abuse in related party transactions.
+In this connection, the Board fulfils certain key functions, including: reviewing and guiding corporate strategy, major plans of action, risk policy, annual budgets and business plans, setting performance objectives, monitoring implementation and corporate performance, and overseeing and approving major capital expenditures, acquisitions and divestitures, monitoring the effectiveness of our governance practices and making changes as needed, selecting, compensating, monitoring and, when necessary, replacing key executives and overseeing succession planning, aligning key executive and board remuneration with the longer term interests of the Company and its stakeholders, ensuring a formal and transparent board nomination and election process, and monitoring and managing potential conflicts of interest of management, board members, shareholders and stakeholders, including misuse of corporate assets and abuse in related party transactions.

 Manila Water encourages the selection of a mix of competent directors, each of whom can add value and contribute independent judgment to the formulation of sound corporate strategies and policies.

 Moreover, the Board ensures a formal and transparent board nomination and election process.
 Towards this end, the following procedure and principles are observed in the nomination of candidates for election to the Board: